-Look out of the window or go for a walk if you can, experiencing nature can be beneficial to our wellbeing and help us feel grounded.
+If you can, try looking out of the window or going for a walk.
+Experiencing nature can be beneficial to our wellbeing and help us feel grounded.

 Listen to some music

 It could be calming and gentle or make you want to move your body, whatever makes you feel good.